Stevey8/mlb-player-lookup/README.md

 A small MLB player lookup tool for finding player profiles by name or MLBAM ID.
 The repo includes a quick terminal script `lookup.py` and a lightweight local web interface.

+No dependency installation is needed for the web interface as it uses Python's standard library.

-## Quick Terminal Lookup
+## Method 1.
+Quick Terminal Lookup

 Look up by player name: